4353-slot-12/assignment-4/README.md

 ### Step 3: Prepare a Postgres SQL Database

-To prepare you database, please run the following query:
+To prepare your database, please run the following query:

 ```sql
 DROP TABLE IF EXISTS "session";